maailma/kansa/README.md

 5. Run `docker-compose up`.
 You should see several containers start up and output logs to the terminal.

 6. Confirm that your environment started correctly by running `docker-compose ps` in another terminal.
+If the command could not connect to Docker daemon, run `eval "$(docker-machine env default)"` to set Docker environment variables.
 A healthy environment looks like this:
 ```
 $ docker-compose ps
 Name                    Command                         State     Ports